 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-An acoustic neuroma is a benign (non-cancerous) tumour grows in the eighth auditory or vestibulocochlear nerve.
-It can affect hearing and balance.
+An acoustic neuroma is a benign tumour that grows in the eighth auditory or vestibulocochlear nerve.
+Learn how it affects hearing and other functions.

 Multiple sclerosis (MS)

 Multiple sclerosis (MS) is a chronic disease that affects the central nervous system.
 Learn about the types of MS and how the symptoms can be managed.